adpadillar/nearbyy/apps/docs/src/content/docs/api-reference/authentication.md

 ---

 :::caution[Nearbyy is currently in ALPHA]
 Nearbyy is currently in alpha, and breaking changes may be introduced at any time.
-If you find any bugs or have any suggestions, please contact us.
+If you find any bugs or have any suggestions, [please contact us here](mailto:adpadillar25@gmail.com).
 :::

 All requests to the Nearbyy API must be authenticated using an API key.
 You can get your API key from the [Nearbyy Dashboard](https://nearbyy.com/dashboard).